Toyota Yaris Cross verdict

 What we don’t like

-It’s a shame that in offering an all-hybrid line-up in the UK (a plus), as it comes at a cost (a minus).
-With a starting price well above £20,000, there will be buyers who will be put off going for a Yaris Cross, despite it offering good value for money at a higher price point.
+It’s a shame that an all-hybrid line-up is offered in the UK, as it comes at a cost.
+With a starting price well above £20,000, there will be buyers who might be put off the Yaris Cross, despite it offering good value for money at a higher price point.